The Psychology of Consistency

 How to Reset When You Fall Off

-Falling off isn’t failure.
-It’s part of training.
+Falling off isn’t failure, it’s part of training.
 The key is how you return.

 Here’s how consistent athletes reset: